clitetailor/cursornext/docs/01-parsing-patterns.md

 t.assert(cursor.index === 3)
 ```

-It can be very handful when working with regular expression:
+But it can be very handful when working with regular expression:

 ```ts
 const cursor = Cursor.from('-----1996-----')